BetonQuest/BetonQuest/docs/index.md

         Secret passages, interesting parkour with checkpoint registration.
 Or maybe even a path made of particles?
 All of this is possible with the help of a very user-friendly integration management system.

-        I especially liked the dialogue and NPC system.
+        I especially like the dialogue and NPC system.
 With extensive customization options.

         I have been using this plugin for 3 years now and I really like it.